minerllabs/basalt_competition_baseline_submissions/README.md

   "challenge_id": "neurips-2021-minerl-basalt-competition",
   "authors": ["your-aicrowd-username"],
-  "description": "sample description about your awesome agent", "license": "MIT",
+  "description": "sample description about your awesome agent", "tags": ["FindCave", "MakeWaterfall", "CreateVillageAnimalPen", "BuildVillageHouse"], "license": "MIT",
   "gpu": true
 }
 ```

 This JSON is used to map your submission to the said challenge, so please remember to use the correct `challenge_id` as specified above.

+You can specify which tasks you want to be re-evaluated with the `tags` field by specifying the list of tags.
+If a task is not included in this list, your current submission for that task will _not_ be updated.

 Please specify if your code will use a GPU or not for the evaluation of your model.
 If you specify `true` for the GPU, a **NVIDIA Tesla K80 GPU** will be provided and used for the evaluation.